birdsofblacksand/birdsofblacksand.github.io/draft.md

 * Maybe the Goblin had an incredible breakfast that morning.
 * Maybe the Goblin spotted his long-lost father in the crowd.
 * Maybe the Goblin's favorite song just came on the jukebox.
-* Maybe the Ogre had bad sushi for lunch.
+* Maybe the Ogre ate bad sushi for lunch.
 * Maybe the Ogre just remembered she left her front door unlocked.
 * Maybe the Ogre is on a ten-match losing streak and has a terrible case of The Yips.